Tibor Gánti

+Biography

 Tibor Gánti worked as laboratory assistant at the Bacteriological Laboratory, Factory of Canned Food at Dunakeszi from 1951-1952.
 He then moved to Photochemical Research Institute of Vác in 1953-1954.
 From 1958 to 1965 he was the head of Yeast Laboratory, Yeast Factory, Budapest.
 In the meantime he completed a diploma in chemical engineering from the Technical University of Budapest in 1958, and a Dr. techn.
 (PhD) in 1962.
 Between 1965 and 1974 he was the head of biochemical department at the Reanal Factory of Laboratory Chemicals in Budapest.
 He was awarded a doctorate in biological science by the Hungarian Academy of Sciences in 1980.